fredhutchio/tfcb_2019/lectures/lecture09/README.md

 Use any method you like to find documentation about the `wc` command, then use it to count the number of lines in `sequence.gb`.

 ---

 Congratulations!
 You now know how to navigate around the file system.

-3. execute `cd directories` then `less README.md` to work through the next part of the adventure
+For the next step, execute `cd directories` then `less README.md` to work through the next part of the adventure